The Storm | Balazs Gardi

 He is known for creating long-form immersive projects that explore the tension between people and their environment.
 He seeks to highlight the grotesque conflict and surprising beauty that human activity often produces.
 Gardi devoted more than two decades to capturing the landscape of the war in Afghanistan and has travelled to dozens of countries to survey the far-reaching consequences of the global water crisis.

-Numerous solo exhibitions of Gardi’s work have been held, including at the European Parliament, Brussels (2005); DokuFoto, Prizren, Kosovo (2007 and 2008); The New York Photo Festival (2011); and Roca Gallery, Barcelona (2015).
-He has also participated in group exhibitions at venues including Museum of Fine Arts, Budapest (2008); Les Invalides, Paris (2009); The Annenberg Space for Photography, Los Angeles (2009); The Museum of Fine Arts, Houston, Texas (2012) and Saatchi Gallery, London (2022).
+Solo exhibitions of Gardi’s work have been held at venues including the European Parliament, Brussels (2005); Dokufoto, Prizren, Kosovo (2007 and 2008); The New York Photo Festival (2011); and Roca Gallery, Barcelona (2015).
+He has also participated in group exhibitions at venues including Museum of Fine Arts, Budapest (2008); Les Invalides, Paris (2009); The Annenberg Space for Photography, Los Angeles (2009); The Museum of Fine Arts, Houston, Texas (2012); and Saatchi Gallery, London (2022).